Help us improve

 From forge

-Compresses prose in internal Forge agent artifacts like handoff notes, summaries, and reviews to optimize token usage in autonomous loops.
+Compresses Forge agent-to-agent artifacts (handoff notes, summaries, reviews) to reduce token usage in autonomous loops.
+Three intensity modes preserve technical terms.

 <!--